 As you can see from the trees outside the window, this place in not in a huge city like Shanghai.
 It's not exactly out in the country, but probably as close as you can get and still have all the comforts of modern life.
 With the rent being $110 USD for a fully furnished, 3 bedroom apartment, with a patio we can barbecue on, you can imagine why I am so excited about the future I can create here.
 That, of course, is not all.

 I finally have my own perfect little space which I can setup to be my studio.
-There's not much there now, aside from the cool desk and shelves built into the wall, but of course I will deck this place out with everything I need to make the shows I want to make and continue to show how it is done.
+There's not much there now, aside from the cool desk and shelves built into the wall, but of course I will deck this place out with everything I need to make the shows I want to make and continue to show you how to draw anime.
 One of the things I will surely be decking this place out with is the Samsung 10.1 inch Galaxy Note.

 With this tablet solution, I won't be limited to working at my desk of course.
 I will be able to work anywhere.
 With the 3G model, that anywhere means staying connected while doing so.
 I guess I wouldn't be able to keep making updates to this site from out in the field, since I use Apple specific software for that, but I can do just about anything else I want for that.
 Who knows?
 Like I did in Korea, I may add a web based way to continue to add updates as was done while I was in Korea.
 Now that I think about it, there is a software extension to this web design tool that allows that.
 That is something to worry about later though.
 Right now, I am basking in the delight of new things, starting anew on ld projects, and creating a new life!

-Here in the next Indiegen video blog segment, I talk about my latest projects and the future of Studio ArtFX since I have arrived in Guizhou Province in the south of China.
+Here in the next Indiegen video blog segment, I talk about my latest projects, how to draw anime, and the future of Studio ArtFX since I have arrived in Guizhou Province in the south of China.

 I am very excited about what has been happening over these last several weeks, but the things I foresee coming, in the next few weeks, are even more exciting, possibly challenging and, like my explanations of my experiences when I was actually there, more mind expanding!